nastyakrass/Modal-logic/README.md

 # Modal-logic
-Some notes on modal logic
+Some notes on modal and epistemic logic.

-The systems of modal (S5) and polymodal logic (S5^n) are considered.
-The natural deduction calculation is formulated and verified.
+The system of polymodal logic (so-called S5^n), which is widely used for reasoning about knowledge, is considered.
+The natural deduction calculus is formulated and verified.
+Suffice it to say, the  natural deduction system has been constructed without using any contexts.
 The epistemic paradox called 'muddy chidren puzzle' is also proved and verified.